HFHT/kiosk/README.md

 The HabiStore Kiosk enables self-service donations.
 The donor can record information about their donation and email themsleves a receipt.

-This repository acts as a directory for folks looking for the various resources we have for Azure Functions.

 ## Azure Web App

 The React App is designed to operate as an [Azure Web App](https://azure.microsoft.com/en-us/products/app-service/web).